iAlbertM/l1_mod_2/assignment-Calc-Max-Word-Freq/README.md

     * call the calculate_word_frequency() method.

 6. Implement the calculate_word_frequency() method to:
-    * calculate the maximum number of times a single word appears within provided content and store that in the highest_wf_count attribute.
+    * calculate the maximum number of times a single word appears within a provided content and store that in the highest_wf_count attribute.
     * identify the words that were used the maximum number of times and store that in the highest_wf_words attribute.